goabstract/Marketing-for-Engineers/README.md

 * A dynamic list of the [100 least upvoted projects on PH](http://www.productrunt.com/).
 It's good to check failed PH launch cases.
 * [Daily Top 5 products on PH in one chart](http://tophuntsdaily.herokuapp.com/), which can show you dynamics of upvote grows on daily basis.
 * Product Hunt Analytics: [Daily, monthly, and yearly analytics with Product Hunt data](http://www.phlics.com/).
-* [Notify](https://notify.ly/) notifies you in Slack when your startup is mentioned online.
-That helps you to answer\react quickly if somebody talks about your product (feedback, question).
-The tool is free.
 * [MakerTools](http://makertools.xyz/) allows you to create a Twitter list of all the wonderful folks who upvoted your product.
 It's a good practice to thank those people for supporting your PH launch via Twitter.
 * [Crisp Live Chat](https://crisp.im/en/) is very useful during your launch campaign when people ask things in a real-time.
 Such communication can increase conversion at your site and give you a lot of insights.
 We use the free version of it and it's awesome so far.